What is a Mental Health Counselor?

 - Coordinate or direct employee workshops, courses, or training about mental health issues.

 - Evaluate clients' physical or mental condition, based on review of client information.

 Qualities of a Mental Health Counselor

-These are the skills Mental Health Counselors say are the most useful in their careers:
+Below is a list of the skills most Mental Health Counselors say are important on the job.